leiz-me/pueue/README.md

     `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
     `show` without `--watch` will print the stderr as well.
 This can be useful if the subprocess prompts for user input (This is often piped to stderr).

-`pueue log [keys...]` Print the output and status of all finished processes or of the specified finished processes.
+`pueue log -k [keys...]` Print the output and status of the latest finished process or of the specified finished processes.
 `pueue send [input]` Send a string to the subprocess's stdin.
 In case a process prompts for user input, you can use this to interact with the subprocess.
 The stdin pipe is flushed after every `send` command.
 To simulate a `\n` you need to add a newline in your string: